Bohdan Paczyński: Professional career

-In 1962 Paczyński became a member of the Centre of Astronomy of the Polish Academy of Sciences, where he continued to work for nearly 20 years.
-In 1974 he received habilitation and in 1979 became a professor.
-Thanks to his works on theoretical astronomy, at the age of 36 he became the youngest member of the Polish Academy of Sciences.
+Paczyński's talent was noticed early and the communist authorities granted him permission to leave the Eastern Bloc for the West to carry out research in 1962.
+He spent a year at Lick Observatory in California.
+In the same year, Paczyński became a member of the Centre of Astronomy of the Polish Academy of Sciences, where he continued to work for nearly 20 years.
+In 1974, he received habilitation and in 1979 became a professor.
+Thanks to his works on theoretical astronomy, at the age of 36, he became the youngest member of the Polish Academy of Sciences (PAN) in history.
+From 1976 to 1977, he served as head of the Institute of Astronomy of PAN.